How to prevent domain transfer failure

 More information about the steps listed above can be found in General Domain Transfer Steps and Tips article.

 Once you have completed these requirements, the transfer should proceed smoothly.
-However, if the transfer fails for any reason, a cancellation notification will be sent to your Namecheap account email address as well as the domain’s Administrative email address from firstname.lastname@example.org.
+However, if the transfer fails for any reason, a cancellation notification will be sent to your Namecheap account email address from email@example.com.
 This email will include general information about errors that occurred in the transfer process, as well as troubleshooting suggestions to implement before attempting the transfer process again.

-If you have corrected the errors in your transfer setup and continue to receive cancellation notifications, please email email@example.com with the details of your transfer.
-Our support staff will investigate the issue and do their best to resolve it for you.
+If you have corrected the errors in your transfer setup and continue to receive cancellation notifications, please contact the Support Team with the details of your transfer.
+We will investigate the issue and do our best to resolve it for you.

 All Namecheap transfers are risk-free.
 In case of transfer failure, a full refund will be issued to your Namecheap account balance.
 This information can be found in your Namecheap account Dashboard.